What to Do in Bangkok: One of the World’s Best Chefs on Her Favorite Haunts

 Omakase and tastefully inspired Mexican sushi are having a moment in Mexico, with restaurants like Oma calling dibs on prized seafood like toro and uni before it departs to Tokyo.
 On López’s menu, he takes inspiration from his Oaxacan roots and his mother, and he grates cacao onto Baja-grown kampachi and sears it so it’s juicy and filled with sweet and salty flavours.
 “Omakase does not have to be monotonous,” he says.
 “My favourite moment is when Japanese and Korean customers are skeptical about having a Mexican omakase and leave surprised and shocked to hear that our seafood is all from Mexican waters.
 I love changing perceptions.”

-For a more traditional Mexican coastal dinner, Four Seasons Hotel Mexico City’s Zanaya restaurant offers a menu influenced by the cuisine of the state of Nayarit—a Mexican seafood powerhouse.
+For a more traditional coastal dinner, visit Zanaya, the innovative Mexican seafood restaurant at Four Seasons Hotel Mexico City.
+Its menu is influenced by the cuisine of the state of Nayarit—a true Mexican seafood powerhouse.
 There you can make your own tableside tacos with the menu’s smoky pescado zarandeado (fire-grilled fish) or try the electric-like aguachile, which is as spicy as it is refreshing.
 Either dish will transport you right to the Bahía de Banderas at first bite.

 Keval and Listman of Masala y Maíz.
 Photograph by Ana Lorenzana